This post may contain affiliate links. Please read my disclosure policy.

 About This Recipe

-You will absolutely LOVE this Honey Sriracha Chicken and Ranch Broccoli recipe!
-Whether you are looking to prep some chicken and veggies to have for lunches throughout the week or need a quick weeknight meal option, this healthy meal prep recipe is such a great option!
-It’s one of my favorite new recipes!
+Whether you are looking to prep some chicken and veggies to have for lunches throughout the week or need a quick weeknight meal option, this Honey Sriracha Chicken and Broccoli recipe is such a great option!

-Let’s start with the fact that these bowls are incredibly flavorful!
 Juicy, tender chicken tossed with the most delicious sticky sweet honey sriracha sauce!
 Seriously, the combo of sweet honey and spicy sriracha is an absolute match made in heaven!
-I don’t like things too spicy so it’s still pretty mild but you can definitely add more sriracha to kick up the heat a little.

 And if that doesn’t do it for you, this honey sriracha chicken bowl is so easy and comes together so quickly.
 It jut takes 30 minutes start to finish!
 That’s it!
 Who doesn’t love an easy main dish like this?!